 Wheaton-Claridge Local Park 11901 Claridge Road Wheaton, MD

 Drive over a bridge to access this newly renovated (2018) playground.
 Perfect for kids who love to climb!
 The park has a lovely stream running through it and it is nestled right next to inviting forest trails for little and big explorers.
 There are also picnic areas, bathrooms, and basketball courts.

 Watkins Regional Park 301 Watkins Park Drive Upper Marlboro, MD 20774

 Watkins should be on the top of your list to check out–it is special!
 There are a variety of activities at this park including a carousel, mini-golf, an agricultural farm, and a miniature train.
 The 14,000 square foot playground is one of the best in the area.
 It has a Wizard of Oz theme.
 After they pass under the rainbow, children can slide down a giant pair of ruby red slippers, play in Auntie Em’s house, climb around on the Emerald City, and skip down the yellow brick road.

-If you have any favorite parks that you’d love to share, please let us know!
+If you have any favorite DC, NoVA, or Maryland playgrounds that you’d love to share, please let us know!